-Waters and Brooks present a timely critical review of the mobility flow change of international students and its implications in society, politics, and economy, three major rationales of international education.
-The analysis in chapter 2 to 5 is holistic and comprehensive with authentic cases and data.
-Chapter 6, Learning and Classroom Experiences, stands out among existing ISM literatures for its unique and insightful perspectives on international student learning.
-International student learning is an area that has been overlooked by the existing international education literature but essential to student success.
+Waters and Brooks present a timely critical review of the mobility flow changes and its implications for society, politics, and economy, three major rationales of international education.
+The analysis in chapter 2 to 5 is holistic and comprehensive with both cases and data.
+Chapter 6, Learning and Classroom Experiences, stands out among existing ISM literatures for its unique and insightful perspective on international student learning: this is an area that has been overlooked by the existing international education literature but is essential to student success.
 Chapter 7, Ethics and Student Mobility is comparatively less convincing.
-It will be helpful to narrow down its discussion topics and focus on one to two issues.
+It would have been helpful to narrow down its discussion topics and focus on one to two issues.

-In Chapter 2, Waters and Brooks articulate the emerging and different ISM patterns, for example, multiplied and decentered destinations and nontraditional students.
-According to the authors, the ISM movements now include South to South and North to South, instead of predominately South to North.
-What is most interesting in this chapter is that Water and Brooks identify the urban cities' role in ISM.
-For example, a university located in rural area may establish a site in urban cities to attract international students.
-What is missing in this chapter is that some universities from the Global North are establishing education sites in the Global South to offer education mostly to the locals.
-In Chapter 6, Waters and Brooks raise a critical topic related to international students learning.
-The existing scholarly work and initiatives in international education rarely discuss how to support academic success of international students.
+In Chapter 2, Waters and Brooks articulate the emerging and different ISM patterns, for example, multiplied and decentred destinations and nontraditional students.
+What is most interesting in this chapter is that Water and Brooks clarify cities' role in ISM.
+For example, a university located in rural area may establish a site in an urban area to attract international students.
+What is missing in this chapter is that some universities from the Global North are establishing education sites in the Global South to offer education mostly to local learners.
+In Chapter 6, Waters and Brooks raise a critical topic related to international students' learning.
+The existing scholarly work and initiatives in international education rarely discuss how to support the academic success of international students.
 This is an area overlooked by many higher education institutions and professional organizations in the world.
 As Waters and Brooks point out, a large body of relevant literature focus on students from East Asian countries studying in Anglophone nations of the Global North, while ignoring the new geographies of student mobility.
 The authors spearhead a study that needs to examine how international students (other than the traditional student population being studied) learn in their respective destinations, for example, how American students study in Europe, how African students study in China, and others.